chienh0/intro_to_git/readme.md

 - Coding collaboration

 ### What is GitHub?
-GitHub is a cloud platform that not only stores code but also for collaboration.
+GitHub is a cloud platform for storing code and facilitating collaboration.

 <p float='left'>
   <img src='/images/git_workflow.png' width='650' />